 This plan of study was developed as a guideline for students who plan to transfer to an Alabama public four-year institution and pursue a degree in Psychology.
-Students who plan to transfer to an out-ofstate or private institution should consult that institution and plan their program of study in consultation with psychology faculty advisors and/or counselors.
+Students who plan to transfer to an out-of-state or private institution should consult that institution and plan their program of study in consultation with psychology faculty advisors and/or counselors.
 This program is available on the Wallace Campus.
 Upon completion of courses listed below, the transcript will reflect either an AA or AS degree without reference to the specific program of study.

-For Fine Arts, Humanities, Natural Sciences, Math, and Social and Behavioral Sciences: Some 4-year institutions require a specific course or courses in the indicated areas.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities, Natural Sciences, Math, and Social and Behavioral Sciences: Some 4-year institutions require a specific course or courses in the indicated areas.
 Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree.

-ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.